 Over 200 Express Plus stations will be launched in Europe.
 This is a more rapid charging system than Level 2, which has a speed of just 25 miles of range per hour.
 These are the most commonly found ChargePoint station in the US, but are generally reserved for work employees, customers, or apartment building residents.
 As a comparison, Express Plus stations can take under 15 minutes and 400 of them can be found along freeways and metro areas in the US.

-ChargePoint has recently onto their network domestically.
+ChargePoint has recently added close to 10,000 charging stations onto their network domestically.
 They’ve acquired all the stations under GE, and while the branding of “WattStation” and “DuraStation” will change, the process remains the same to ease the transition.
 Consumers going to these former GE stations can use ChargePoint’s access controls and old warranties will be honored.

 Electric vehicles aren’t the most convenient mode of transportation yet, but ChargePoint is working hard to help aid that problem.
 Increasing the number of charging stations and pushing their new fast-charging technology are stepping stones to the eventual future where it will be just as easy to fuel these EVs as it is vehicles with an internal combustion engine.